 Binghamton University determines location safety by following information provided by the U.S. State Department Travel Advisories, Centers for Disease Control and Prevention (CDC) Warning level alerts, the World Health Organization (WHO), and the Overseas Security Advisory Council (OSAC).
 The IEGI also follows guidance from our campus Office of Risk Management and the International Travel Safety Committee, and considers procedures implemented by our fellow SUNY study abroad offices.
-At any time, Binghamton University’s assessment and decision making can be superseded by decisions made by the State University of New York and the Governor’s office.
+At any time, Binghamton University’s assessment and decision making can be superseded by decisions made by the State University of New York and the State of New York.

-As of August 6, 2020, the U.S. Department of State introduced country-specific Travel Advisory levels.
-The U.S. Centers for Disease Control and Prevention (CDC) has also enacted country-specific Travel Health Notices.
-The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Warning Level 2.
+As of August 6, 2020, the U.S. Department of State provides country-specific Travel Advisory levels.
+As of November 21, 2020, the U.S. Centers for Disease Control and Prevention (CDC) has also enacted country-specific, COVID-19 Travel Health Notices with a four-level scale focusing specifically on COVID-19 in addition to their standard Travel Health Notices.
+The IEGI typically operates programs in countries with a U.S. State Department Level 2 and CDC Level 2 (for both COVID-19 and standard Travel Health Notices) or lower.
 Any elevation in advisory levels indicates a change in condition, prompting us to review the situation, assess impact on our students and staff, and evaluate whether we can maintain our programs.

-Is Binghamton University running education abroad programs in spring 2021?
+Is Binghamton University running education abroad programs in Fall 2021?

-Can I still participate in a Spring 2021 program sponsored by another SUNY campus
+Can I still participate in a Fall 2021 program sponsored by another SUNY campus or

-If you are still considering participating in a non-SUNY program for spring 2021, you will want to be in close contact with your academic advisor about earning transfer credit and with the administering campus about any updates to whether the program will indeed run.
-It is highly important that students planning to participate in a non-Binghamton program complete the online application related to their program.
+If you are still considering participating in a non-SUNY program for Fall 2021, you will want to be in close contact with your academic advisor about earning transfer credit and with the administering provider about any updates to whether the program will indeed run.
+It is highly important that students planning to participate in a non-Binghamton program complete Binghamton’s online application related to their program.